-Company Incorporation in the Netherlands - Dutch Tax Breaks, Accountants, VAT & Visas
+Company Formation in the Netherlands - Dutch Tax Breaks, Accountants, VAT & Visas

 The Netherlands has long been a favorite home for foreign investors.
 It has a stable and successful economy and a trade and investment policy that is one of the most open in the world.
-Holland has welcomed foreign investment for many years.
-That’s why thousands of international companies have opened up in the Netherlands.
+Holland has welcomed foreign investment for many years and with the UK's departure from the EU, many import and export companies are choosing the Netherlands to base their EU trade companies.
+(See our article about Why Holland Is A Smart Place For Your European Business).

-What about the Dutch tax breaks and tax regime?
+What about the Dutch tax breaks and tax advantages?

-The Netherlands has a liberal tax regime including generous participation exemption – dividends received and capital gains realized are exempt from Dutch corporate income tax.
+The Netherlands has a liberal tax regime including generous exemptions – dividends and capital gains are exempt from Dutch corporate income tax.
 There’s also an extensive network of double-taxation treaties.
-There are many other aspects of Dutch tax law, but as always, you will need specialist advice.
-We can put you
+There are many other aspects of Dutch tax law which comes with advantages, but as always, you will need specialist advice.
+We can put you in touch with chartered accountants that have expert knowledge in tax advantages.

 - One director will be required.